Saturday Night Live season 20: Writers

 Notable writers during the 20th season of Saturday Night Live included Jim Downey, Al Franken, and Tim Herlihy.

 Brian Kelley and Norm Hiscock were hired as writers.

 This would be Franken's final season as a writer (after having been one of the original writers from its inception in 1975 to 1980; and had been writing for the show again since 1985), as he permanently left the show after 15 accumulative years.

-It was also the final season for fellow longtime/original writers Herb Sargent (who had written for the show from 1975 to 1980; and had been writing for it again since 1984) and Marilyn Suzanne Miller (who initially wrote for the show from 1975-1978; and wrote for the 1981-82 season, and returned in 1993 midway through season 18).
+It was also the final season for fellow longtime/original writers Herb Sargent (who had written for the show from 1975 to 1980; and had been writing for it again since 1984) and Marilyn Suzanne Miller (who initially wrote for the show from 1975 to 1978 and wrote for the 1981–82 season, and returned in 1993 midway through season 18).
 Sargent presumably retired after 16 accumulative years with the show, while Miller left after seven accumulative seasons.

 This was Downey's last season as head writer (a role he had been in since 1985) as he was forced out of the role, after 10 years.
 He did return to the show the next season, but as a producer for Weekend Update.

 This was also the final season for David Mandel, Ian Maxtone-Graham (who both joined as writers in 1992, and departed after three years), and Lewis Morton (who joined the writing staff back in 1993), departing after two years.

 The only writers to return to the show the next season were Downey, Herlihy, Hiscock, Steve Koren, and Fred Wolf (who would be named as the show's head writer next season in place of Downey).